hi-im-phillip/spring-cert-prep/README.md

 <span style="color: cornflowerblue;"> <h1>Data Management: JDBC, Transactions, Spring Data JPA</h1> </span>

-### <font color="#99ff99">1.
+### <span style="color: #99ff99;">1.
 What is the difference between checked and unchecked exceptions?
 Why does Spring prefer unchecked exceptions?
-What is the data access exception hierarchy?</font>
+What is the data access exception hierarchy?</span>

 Checked exceptions are exceptions that extend java.lang.Exception and must be explicitly declared in the throws clause of a method signature or handled by the calling code.
 Unchecked exceptions, on the other hand, extend java.lang.RuntimeException and do not need to be explicitly declared or handled.